wikid24/ffxiv_mmd_tools_helper/README.md

 - Song - Elephant (Ignite) by Funkin Matt

 ------------
-While this tool is geared towards FFXIV model conversion, the majority of it's features can be used for conversion for any MMD models.

 # New Features:
   - Auto-convert the FFXIV bone structure to match MMD Models